braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/adobe.md

 ### Step 5: Activate segments
 Activate the data you have in the Adobe real-time CDP by mapping segments to the Braze destination.

-Listed below are the general steps required to activate a segment.
+The following list highlights the general steps required to activate a segment.
 For thorough guidance on Adobe segments and the segment activation workflow, visit [Adobe](https://experienceleague.adobe.com/docs/experience-platform/destinations/ui/activate-destinations.html?lang=en#prerequisites).

 1. Select and activate the Braze destination.
 2. Select applicable segments.